-- 5. The result of these one-sided in-court statements by PPS is typically an order of detention for a number of days, during which the detained person receives no credit toward her outstanding fines, costs, or fees.
-Instead, the person is jailed for non-payment and then released to continue her supervision with PPS, still facing the ongoing obligation to pay its monthly fees and associated threats for non-compliance. - 6.
-By prioritizing PPS's ability to collect additional revenue, these actions by PPS are to the financial benefit of PPS and to the detriment of Plaintiff Catherine Regina Harper and Jennifer Essig (hereinafter collectively "Plaintiffs"), who are under PPS supervision and are being forcefully subjected to this unlawful contractual scheme and PPS's practices arising therefrom. - 7.
+- 5. These one-sided in-court statements by PPS typically resulted in an order of detention for a number of days, during which the detained person would not receive credit toward their outstanding fines, costs, or fees.
+Instead, after their release, the person would continue their supervision with PPS, still facing the ongoing obligation to pay PPS's monthly fees along with the associated threats for non-compliance. - 6.
+By prioritizing PPS's ability to collect additional revenue over individuals' successful completion of probation, Defendants increased PPS's revenue to the detriment of Plaintiffs Catherine Regina Harper and Jennifer Essig (hereinafter collectively "Plaintiffs") and others similarly situated, who were under PPS supervision and subjected to this unlawful contractual scheme and PPS's practices arising therefrom. - 7.
 Plaintiffs, both of whom are indigent, could not fully pay the fines and court costs that the Gardendale Municipal Court had assessed against them on their sentencing dates, and were therefore assigned to PPS probation solely for the purpose of forcing them to pay fines and costs owed to the Municipal Court. - 8.
-When Plaintiffs fell behind on payments, PPS required them to report weekly to the PPS office for "appointments," where they are only required to pay. - 9.
-PPS has applied all money Plaintiffs have paid first to PPS's \$40 monthly supervision fee.
-PPS has also refused to offer Plaintiffs viable alternatives to payment, such as fee waivers or community service, even as Plaintiffs have continually expressed difficulties or an inability to pay.
+When Plaintiffs fell behind on payments, PPS required them to report weekly to the PPS office for "appointments," where they were only required to pay. - 9.
+PPS applied all money Plaintiffs paid first to PPS's \$40 monthly supervision fee.
+PPS also refused to offer Plaintiffs viable alternatives to payment, such as fee waivers or community service, even as Plaintiffs repeatedly expressed difficulties or the inability to pay.